mohatt/gatsby-plugin-postbuild/README.md

 Print a summary report during build with all the changes made.

 ### PurgeCSS options
 The following options are passed to PurgeCSS while optimizing CSS.
-See [PurgeCSS Config][purgecss-config] for more info.
+See [PurgeCSS Options][purgecss-config] for more info.

 #### purgecss.allowSymbols
 > Type: `Boolean` Default: `false`